Hackmodford/HMFTableViewOrganizer/README.md

 HMFTableViewOrganizer
 ====================

-Sort an array for use in a tableview
+Sort an array and create sections for use in a tableview!

 Create a property for HMFTableViewOrganizer.
 To initialize it use this convenience method.